 This group of plants is so named because they are much beloved and collected by the Japanese.
 Not all of them are native to Japan, even.
 Sophronitis (Cattleya) coccinea, which I actually won’t talk about here, is native to Brazil but the top growers and breeders in the world are Japanese.
 The following four groups have several characteristics in common though they are from different genera.
 All are miniatures, or in the case of the cymbidiums very small for their genus.
 All are collected as much for their beautiful foliage as for their flowers.
-Finally, all have fragrant flowers—some would say they are the best smelling flowers in orchid world (I would be one of those people).
+Finally, all have fragrant flowers.
+Some would say they are the best smelling flowers in orchid world, and I would be one of those people.
 Below are some details on each of these highly desirable Japanese collectibles.

 Neofinetia (Vanda) falcata: The Rich and Noble Orchids